Skip to main content

 }

-The uploadUrl is single-use and time-bound (typically a few minutes).
-If you sit on it too long the PUT in step 2 will fail.
-If that happens, just request a new one — the URL is cheap.
-The contentType in the response is what you must send in the PUT request’s Content-Type header.
-ION derives it from the filename extension; if your file is something the extension doesn’t reveal, request the URL with a more specific filename.
+The uploadUrl is single-use and time-bound, typically for a few minutes.
+If you wait too long, the PUT request in step 2 fails.
+If that happens, request a new URL.
+The contentType in the response is the value you must send in the PUT request’s Content-Type header.
+ION derives it from the filename extension.
+If the extension doesn’t reveal your file’s type, request the URL with a more specific filename.

-Upload the bytes directly using the signed URL:
+Upload the file directly using the signed URL:

 curl -X PUT "$UPLOAD_URL" \